Nickchapman3773/Uranium-Fever/README.md

 - Notification Size - Why are my notifications huge?
 	- Notification size is inappropriately large after starting a new game until the game is restarted.
 - Other Modded Instances - Can I keep my own modded setup if I play Uranium Fever?
 	- Yes.
-Uranium Fever is entirely self contained through the use of a Stock Game folder.
+Uranium Fever is entirely self contained through the use of a Stock New Vegas folder.
 As long as you have the appropriate Fallout installations (Fallout 3, Fallout New Vegas, and all DLCs) the installation will still work and will not interfere with your other modded setup.
 - Ragdolls - Doesn't Ragdolls cause crashes?
 	- No. The original version of ragdolls did cause crashes.
 The replacement plugin available in Death Throes is **NOT** prone to crashes.
 - Selecting Perks - I cannot select a perk.
 Why?